Staff and Directors

 Betty Anne Neal

 Mr. Kammerdiener received a Bachelor of Music from Oklahoma Baptist University, a Master of Church Music from Golden Gate Baptist Theological Seminary, and a Master of Music Education – Kodaly emphasis from Holy Names College.
 He has taught piano and directed choirs for more than 30 years in the U.S. and four Latin American countries.
 “Mr. K” as he is known, is also the pianist for the Sweet Georgia Sound Big Band, the Uptown Big Band, and the Morgan Five Jazz Combo.
-In addition to playing accompaniment for the Bella Voce choir, Mr. K also helps operate the CGC outreach program.

 Sara Snider Schone